MargaretKrutikova/margareta.dev/content/blog/asimov-nightfall/index.md

 The inhabitants of the planet go insane as soon as the darkness falls on them and burn down everything around them including themselves, as at the time, it is the only way to generate light.
 And the next cycle begins.

-> ...things called Starts appeared, which robbed men of their souls... so that they destroyed the civilization they themselves had built up".
+> ...things called Stars appeared, which robbed men of their souls... so that they destroyed the civilization they themselves had built up".

 ## The observations